Finnegans Wake: Dramatic and musical adaptions

 A musical play, The Coach with the Six Insides by Jean Erdman, based on the character Anna Livia Plurabelle, was performed in New York in 1962.
-Parts of the book were adapted for the stage by Mary Manning as Passages from Finnegans Wake, which was in turn used as the basis for a film of the novel by Mary Ellen Bute.
-Danish visual artists Michael Kvium and Christian Lemmerz created a multimedia project called "the Wake", an 8 hour long silent movie based on the book.
-A version adapted by Barbara Vann with music by Chris McGlumphy was produced by The Medicine Show Theater in April 2005 and received a favorable review in the 11 April 2005 edition of The New York Times.
+Parts of the book were adapted for the stage by Mary Manning as Passages from Finnegans Wake (1965), which in turn was adapted for film by Mary Ellen Bute.

+Olwen Fouéré's solo performance play riverrun, based on the theme of rivers in Finnegans Wake, has received critical accolades around the world.
+Adam Harvey has also adapted Finnegans Wake for the stage.
+Martin Pearlman's three-act Finnegan's Grand Operoar is for speakers with an instrumental ensemble.
+A version adapted by Barbara Vann with music by Chris McGlumphy was produced by The Medicine Show Theater in April 2005.